 Emily is a member of the Association for Play Therapy (APT), the Georgia Association for Play Therapy (GAPT) and is working to become a Registered Play Therapist (RPT).
 She is also an active member with The Licensed Professional Counselors Association of Georgia (LPCA).
 Emily can be reached at 770-971-9311 ext.
 1Download Client Paperwork (PDF) Back to the top

 Stacey Cohen is a licensed professional counselor and art educator with 18 years' experience in commercial and fine art, art education, and psychology.
 After graduating from the Fashion Institute of Technology in New York City, Stacey began a full time career as a commercial illustrator and decorative painter later to combine art education and her most current pursuit and interest in the healing arts.

 Stacey earned a Masters degree in professional counseling at Argosy University in 2005, intent on combining her passions for art, wellness, and personal growth.
 She specializes in utilizing art and expressive therapy as a therapeutic modality in conjunction with Humanistic psychology.
-Stacey's expertise includes working with people struggling with dual diagnosis and substance dependence, mood and thoughts disorders, depression, anxiety, ADD/ADHD, trauma/PTSD, life transitions, grief/loss, adult children of addicts, identity/gender issues, and spirituality for the adolescent and adult populations.
-Stacey works with groups, individuals, couples, and families in her practice.
+Stacey's expertise includes working with people struggling with dual diagnosis and substance dependence, mood and thought disorders, depression, anxiety, ADD/ADHD, trauma/PTSD, life transitions, grief/loss, adult children of addicts, LGBTQ related issues, and spirituality for the adolescent and adult populations.
+Stacey works with individuals, couples, groups, and families in her practice.